Engee documentation

 optSta = opticalstack( coeffsList, funcsList, nList );

-We see that there are three objects in the system: two spherical surfaces spherical (on which refraction occurs) and one plane zplane.
+We see that there are three objects in the system: two spherical surfaces. spherical (on which refraction occurs) and one plane zplane.

-Creating the ray source
+Creating a ray source

 In [ ]: